Starting points for senior leaders, teachers, technical staff, and e-learning leaders to consider when using digital devices for learning.

 This OECD report covers the available evidence on innovation in education, the impact of digital technologies on teaching and learning, and the role of digital skills and the education industries in the process of innovation, using data from OECD surveys.

 An Education week article summarising a meta-analysis of 1-to-1 computing programs conducted by Michigan State University researchers.
 A key finding was, 1-to-1 laptop programs had a statistically significant positive impact on student test scores in English/language arts, writing, math, and science.

 This OECD report discusses differences in access to, and use of, ICTs related to students’ socio-economic status, gender, geographic location, and the school a child attends.
 The report highlights the importance of bolstering students’ ability to navigate through digital texts.
-It also examines the relationship among computer access in schools, computer use in classrooms, and performance in the PISA assessment.
-All students first need to be equipped with basic literacy and numeracy skills so that they can participate fully in the connected, digitised 21st century societies.
+It also examines the relationship between computer access in schools, computer use in classrooms, and performance in the PISA assessment.
+All students first need to be equipped with basic literacy and numeracy skills so that they can participate fully in the connected, digitised 21st-century societies.